-Having quotes from leaders in psychology reinforces some of the things we already know about therapy.
+Quotes from leaders in psychology reinforce some of the things we already know about therapy.

 Their perspective is helpful and backed by scientific evidence and experience.